 - The matrimonial home is transferred to one party.

 The division of matrimonial assets can be quite tricky, especially if it involves outstanding bank loans, HDB flat eligibility and CPF monies.
-You will need an experienced divorce specialist (preferably with conveyancing background) to help you.
+You will need an experienced divorce specialist (preferably with a conveyancing background) to help you.

 You and your spouse must also agree on who is to pay the children’s monthly maintenance and the amount of such maintenance.
-If the wife is not working or does not earn much, there should also be a consensus on whether and how much the husband pays wife maintenance.
+If the wife is not working or does not earn much, there should also be a consensus on whether and how much the husband pays the wife maintenance.

-Why you should get a specialist divorce lawyer even if your divorce is uncontested?
+Why should you get a specialist divorce lawyer even if your divorce is uncontested?

-Even when parties are going for an Uncontested Divorce, they will hire a specialist divorce lawyer like PKWA Law.
+Even when parties are going for an uncontested divorce, they will hire a specialist divorce lawyer like PKWA Law.
 Here are some reasons why:

-- In an Uncontested Divorce, your lawyer’s role is crucial, especially where there are children issues, and there is a matrimonial home which is your most substantial asset.
+- In an Uncontested Divorce, your lawyer’s role is crucial, especially where there are children issues, and a matrimonial home is your most substantial asset.
 Questions as to what should happen to the matrimonial home, what are HDB rules on sale or retention of a HDB flat, how other assets should be divided and how much maintenance is payable to the wife and the children are all important questions that you can get help if you engage a specialist divorce lawyer.

 - The costs of a specialist divorce lawyer for an uncontested divorce is very affordable.
 At PKWA Law, our fees are affordable and transparent.

 - The key to achieving an agreement so that the divorce proceeds on an uncontested basis is to hire a good specialist divorce lawyer first to understand what you can get.
 It is pointless to argue and negotiate with your spouse over something that the court will never give you in the first place.
-Once you and your spouse understand your respective rights, what each of you can get and cannot get makes the negotiating process easy.
+Once you and your spouse understand your respective rights, what you can get and cannot get makes the negotiating process easy.
 It is therefore essential to know your rights and entitlement before you negotiate.

-- Therefore, even in an uncontested divorce, it is critical to hire a good divorce law specialist since your settlement may involve children and properties and assets worth substantial sums of money.
+- Therefore, it is critical to hire a good divorce law specialist even in an uncontested divorce since your settlement may involve children and properties and assets worth substantial sums of money.

 The preparations of the Uncontested Divorce papers